Skip to Content

 Our RV in front of Cummins Coach Care in Kamloops, BC

-Another good reason to forego a DIY repair is that you simply don’t have the time to thoroughly research the problem and how to fix it yourself, OR you don’t have the tools on hand to do so.
-Time is a very valuable commodity, and not everyone wants to spend theirs fixing things themselves.
+• Another good reason to forego a DIY repair is that you simply don’t have the time to thoroughly research the problem and how to fix it yourself, OR you don’t have the tools on hand to do so.
+Time is a very valuable commodity, and not everyone wants to spend their time fixing things themselves.
 Putting your money to work for you by paying a professional to do the job is a very reasonable thing to do for many people.

 When to Perform DIY RV Repairs

-Even simple repairs that require tightening a few loose screws can help to build confidence and familiarize yourself with another component or system on your RV.
+Some RV repairs are well worth undertaking yourself because a successful self-repair increases your confidence as an RV owner and familiarizes you with the systems within your RV.
+So, if you have the time and confidence to tackle a job yourself, we highly recommend it!
+Even simple repairs, such as tightening a few loose screws, can help build confidence and familiarize you with another component or system on your RV.
 The best way to get to know your RV inside and out is to start with small DIY projects and build to bigger ones as you gain confidence.

 What Are Some Repairs That You Can DIY?

 Not everyone’s skills and confidence levels are the same, so not everyone will be up to every task.
 However, you’d be surprised how much you CAN tackle yourself if you’re willing to try.
 Moreover, you’d be amazed at how great it can feel to successfully complete a repair.
+What’s even better is when you get to repeat that repair for a fellow RVer… or better yet, teach a neighbor how to do a DIY repair because of what you learned fixing your own RV.

 With all of that in mind, here are a few ideas of minor DIY repairs and maintenance jobs you can do to start getting to know and care for your own RV… and keep it out of the RV mechanic’s shop!